Blendify/blender-manual/trunk/blender_docs/manual/preferences/input.rst

   - Keyboard: Only hotkey or combo hotkey :kbd:`E`, :kbd:`Shift-E`.
   - Mouse: Left/middle/right click.
 Can be combined with :kbd:`Alt`, :kbd:`Shift`, :kbd:`Ctrl`, :kbd:`Cmd`.
   - Tweak: Click and drag.
-Can also be combined with the 4 previous keys.
+Can also be combined with the four previous keys.
   - Text input: Use this function by entering a text
   - Timer: Used to control actions based on a time period. e.g. By default, Animation Step uses Timer 0, Smooth view uses Timer 1.